carpentries-lab/metagenomics-workshop/index.md

-Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop uses Data Carpentry's approach to teach data management and analysis for metagenomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, use of R studio and use of R libraries to compare diversity between samples, and connecting to and using cloud computing.
+Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so they can get more done in less time and with less pain.
+This workshop uses Data Carpentry's approach to teach data management and analysis for metagenomics research, including: best practices for the organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality, use of R studio and use of R libraries to compare diversity between samples, and connecting to and using cloud computing.
 This workshop is designed to be taught over two full days of instruction.

 **Please note that workshop materials for working with Metagenomics data are in “beta” development.
-These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**
+These lessons are available for review and informal teaching experiences but are not yet part of The Carpentries’ official lesson offerings.**

 Interested in teaching these materials?
 We have an